sternSargentRA/pyTM/Docs/source/rational_exp/ratexp1.rst

 ===================================================

 A good example of a rational equilibrium is the equililbrium schooling  model used by Sherwin Rosen.

+Rosen used versions of this model to study professional markets for engineers and for lawyers

+These are models in which earlier researchers had posited cob web dynamics resting on ad hoc expectations errors to generate cycles in wages and new entrants

+Rosen's model gets such cycles without imputing systematic expectations errors to the two workers and firms in his model

 A household chooses a stream of amount of labor to send to a school that takes four periods to produce an educated worker.